TL;DR

 }

-This part was the hardest part for me, as I’m more the backend / infrastructure guys…
+This was the hardest part for me, as I’m more of a backend / infrastructure guy…

 Conclusion

-The integration between API Gateway and DynamoDB is pretty cool and easy to manipulate, you don’t need to use a proxy Lambda function for every use-cases.
+The integration between API Gateway and DynamoDB is pretty cool and easy to manipulate; you don’t need to use a proxy Lambda function for every use case.
 This architecture is scalable, managed, and cost-efficient.

-The source code for this workload is not yet open-sourced, as some elements are not yet fully-automated, please tell me if you are interested to get early access.
+The source code for this workload is not yet open-sourced, as some elements are not yet fully automated.
+Please tell me if you are interested in getting early access.

 That’s all folks!
-Don’t hesitate to Ask Me Anything (AMA) on comments or on Twitter.
+Don’t hesitate to Ask Me Anything (AMA) in the comments or on Twitter.

 zoph.